Abhiram4572/Bi-LSTM_with_attention/README.md

 1. Used IMDB movie review data - 80% train, 10% validation, 10% test
 2. Used Glove (6B) embeddings for words, embedding dimension - 300
 3. Max Sequence Length - 200
+4. Adam optimizer, trained for 20 epochs only.
+5. Used only one layer Bi-LSTM (followed by attention layer and linear layer (with softmax))

 ## Test Results
 Test Set Accuracy - 80.41%